MatJy/poll-serverless/README.md

    The response will include a token you will use in the `Authorization` header.

 5. **Use the token to access protected endpoints**
-   For POST or PUT requests to create polls or vote, include the header:
+   For POST or PUT requests to create polls or vote, you must use the token.

 6. **Available API endpoints:**